Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping

-The other hyperparameters are similar to DP-SGD. \textbf{Initial clipping bound ($C_0$)} serves as the initial value for the adaptive clipping mechanism. \textbf{Clipping bound learning rate ($\eta_C$)} defines the learning rate for the updates of the adaptive clipping bound. \textbf{Noise multiplier for clipped gradient counting ($\sigma_{\text{count}}$)} determines the scale of noise added to the privatized estimate of how many gradients exceed the current clipping bound.
+\textbf{Clipping bound learning rate ($\eta_C$)} defines the learning rate for the updates of the adaptive clipping bound.

+\textbf{Noise multiplier for clipped gradient counting ($\sigma_{\text{count}}$)} determines the scale of noise added to the privatized estimate of how many gradients exceed the current clipping bound.
 A larger $\sigma_{\text{count}}$ gives more privacy budgets to the counting mechanism, but may result in less accurate estimates, potentially affecting the stability of the adaptive clipping updates.
 Following \citet{adaptFedDP} we use $\eta_C=0.2$ and following \citet{misalignment} we set $\sigma_{\text{count}} = 10 \sigma_{\text{grad}}$.